efepdrk/ADB-Tester/README.md

 ADB over USB or Network
 Recording inputs , saving and loading inputs to and from a file , ability to set how many times the currently recorded / loaded inputs should be repeated

-Builds into a plug & play executable with no additional files needed